jjoehnk/bikeshare-project/README.md

 <p></p>
 <p>2.
 Bikeshare SQL - Final</p>
 <p>In both .sql and .txt, highlights some key queries used to organize and explore datasets</p>
+<p>3.
+Bluebike Presentation</p>
+<p>Presentation Slides for SQL project that summarizes context, main findings, and next steps for the Tableau portion of the project</p>